mayankkr7/to-do-app/README.md

 **HTML/CSS:** Markup and styling languages for structuring and designing the user interface.

-**Local Storage API:** Utilized to persist task data locally in the user's browser.
+**Local Storage:** Utilized to persist task data locally in the user's browser.

 ### Tools used on this project